 Sensitization assessment

 Skin Prick Tests (SPTs) were performed for MACS participants at 6, 12 and 24 months, according to a standard technique (20).
 Tested allergens include egg white, cow’s milk, peanut, Dermatophagoides pteronyssinus (dust mite), Lolium perenne (rye grass) and cat dander (Bayer, Spokane, WA, USA).
 SPTs were read at 15-20 minutes.
 Wheal size was measured by calculating the mean length of longest wheal diameter and the diameter perpendicular to it (15).
+Sensitization was defined as a wheal size of ≥2mm (21).
+We used 2 mm as the cut off given the evidence that positive SPT reactions are likely to be smaller in children younger than 2 years (22), presumably because of a lack of antigen-specific IgE and skin reactivity (23).

 Sensitization was assessed in LISAplus at the age of 2 years using the CAP System FEIA (Pharmacia Diagnostics, Freiburg, Germany) according to the manufacturer’s instructions.
 Food sensitization was measured using a mix of 6 common food allergens (fx5: hen’s egg, cow’s milk, peanut, wheat flour, soybean, and codfish).
 Serum-specific Immunoglobulin E antibodies (s-IgE) to aeroallergens of mould (MX1), cat (E1), a mixture of mites and cockroach (HX2), and of pollen (RX1) were all tested separately.
 Sensitization was defined as an s-IgE antibody level ≥0.35 kUA/L in any of these tests.